d1mnewz/interviews/README.md

 - LINQ, lazy execution, EF limitations.
 - What is an ORM?
 Why is it useful and why not?
 - What is refactoring?
+- Please refactor some given piece of code and comment your actions.
 - What is covariance?
 What is contravariance?
 - Implement a singleton during the interview
 - What is unsafe code?
 When should you use it?